 Originating from the Mau Escarpment in Kenya’s Rift valley, the Mara River Basin covers nearly 14,000 square kilometers, providing a vital source of life in Kenya and Tanzania.
 Launched in early 2018, the three-year Sustainable Water for the Mara (SWM) activity is supporting national, sub-national, and regional governmental and non-governmental stakeholders in the Mara River Basin to safeguard access to adequate quantities of acceptable quality water for sustaining livelihoods, human well-being, socioeconomic development, and the protection of ecosystem services.
 Led by Winrock International and Tetra Tech, with technical expertise provided by SEI and IHE-Delft Institute for Water Education, the three-year activity is:

-In the spring of 2018, SWP started facilitating a partnership process involving USAID along with the South African Department of Science and Technology (DST), the Southern African Development Community (SADC), the International Business Machines Corporation (IBM) and the United States Geological Survey (USGS).
+In the spring of 2018, SWP started facilitating a partnership process involving USAID along with the South African Government’s Department of Science and Technology (DST), the Groundwater Management Institute of the Southern African Development Community (SADC), the International Business Machines Corporation (IBM) Research Africa, the Water Research Commission of South Africa, and the United States Geological Survey (USGS).
 This partnership is meant to support research teams comprised of domain experts and data scientists in addressing key research questions related to the management of water resources that are shared by two or more Southern African countries, with a particular interest on the interaction between groundwater and surface water.
 This process will involve supporting a series of research projects, providing training opportunities in big data, and providing opportunities for experts to network and work together.

 The goals of these activities are to: